-Upon seeing him, Liu Bei felt a surge of recognition and quickly stepped forward to bow respectfully.
+Upon seeing him, Liu Bei felt a stir in his heart and quickly stepped forward to bow respectfully.
 "Sir, are you Zhang Jun?" he asked.
-Zhang Jun frowned slightly at being stopped and glanced at Liu Bei and his companions, noting their simple attire with some suspicion.
-"Yes, I am.
-Who are you?" he replied.

 "Guan Yu said in a deep voice, 'Brother, this is not the time to seek achievements.
 We must secure our position and wait for the right moment to act.'